redpanda-data/connect/website/docs/components/inputs/zmq4.md

 ### `urls`

-`array` A list of URLs to connect to.
+A list of URLs to connect to.
 If an item of the list contains commas it will be expanded into multiple URLs.

+Type: `array`
+Default: `["tcp://localhost:5555"]`

 ### `bind`

-`bool` Whether to bind to the specified URLs or connect.
+Whether to bind to the specified URLs or connect.

+Type: `bool`
+Default: `false`

 ### `socket_type`

-`string` The socket type to connect as.
+The socket type to connect as.

+Type: `string`
+Default: `"PULL"`
-Options are: `PULL`, `SUB`.
+Options: `PULL`, `SUB`.

 ### `sub_filters`

-`array` A list of subcription topic filters to use when consuming from a SUB socket.
+A list of subscription topic filters to use when consuming from a SUB socket.
 Specifying a single sub_filter of `''` will subscribe to everything.

+Type: `array`
+Default: `[]`

 ### `high_water_mark`

-`number` The message high water mark to use.
+The message high water mark to use.

+Type: `number`
+Default: `0`

 ### `poll_timeout`

-`string` The poll timeout to use.
+The poll timeout to use.

+Type: `string`
+Default: `"5s"`